Sanshain/graphql-types-generator/README.md

 #### Does not support:

 - ❌ `relay` - may be will be done in the near future
+- ❌ `subscriptions` - may be will be done in the distant future

 ### Frequently asked questions